 The Scandinavian station you are working want to get you as a new multiplier on 21 MHz.
 It’s usually very exciting to see if you can make a QSO on another band.
 So please consider to do the QSY and give out another new multiplier.

 Is remote operation allowed?

-If your all of your transmitters, receivers and antennas are located at the same QTH, according to rules 4: “All transmitters and receivers must be within a single 500-meter diameter circle.
+If all of your transmitters, receivers and antennas are located at the same QTH, according to rules 4: “All transmitters and receivers must be within a single 500-meter diameter circle.
 Antennas must be physically connected by RF transmission lines to the transmitters and receivers.”, it is OK to remote control your station.

 Can you explain about how the Scandinavian Multipliers works vs. prefixes?

 The multipliers in SAC are the call-areas in each country.
-Example SM1 is the 1st call-area i Sweden.
+Example SM1 is the 1st call-area in Sweden.
 If a station is using the call OH/G4AAA it’s not very clear what call area he is working from.
 It will not be OH0 (Åland), but a call area in Finland.
 We encourage all Scandinavian participants to use well defined calls.
 In this case OH1/G4AAA is a better choice of callsign.